 Therefore, the right response to not having enough to meet your needs is not to run from pillar to post or to worry yourself sick.
 Rather, it is to thank God for what seems insignificant in your hands; thank Him for making up the difference and thank Him for supplying your needs according to His riches in glory by Christ Jesus, not according to what you have.

-Thanking God shows your faith is deep-rooted in His Word and that you trust Him; also, it keeps you free from the burden that comes with worry.
+Thanking God when faced with ‘not enough’ expresses faith in an all-powerful God.
+It says to Him that the same power that provided the not-enough can provide more than enough.
+It also shows your faith is deep-rooted in His Word and that you trust Him; and it keeps you free from the burden that comes with worry.
 Similarly, when you thank God, you are watering the seed of prayer you have already made concerning your need; and when the heavens are filled with your thanksgiving, they definitely will pour out increase on your behalf.

 + Thank God for all His many benefits in your life – a loving relationship with Him, good health, divine protection & provisions, a wholesome family, great friends, a job/business, etc.